What Are Cooperative Intelligent Transport Systems (C-ITS)?

 In relation to road traffic, this communication can travel through a number of different systems: Dedicated Short-Range Communications (DSRC), which provide communication between vehicles and a particular location or structure, like a toll plaza; cellular networks; Wifi and Wireless Local Area Networks (WLAN); radio; and Global Navigation Satellite Systems (GNSS), like GPS.

 It’s use potentially presents a wide range of benefits, some contributing to improved road transport convenience, others to efficiency and safety.

 The most commonly provided examples of how C-ITS can improve road transport safety involve vehicle to vehicle communication of an impending collision.
 For example, drivers coming to an intersection, whose cars are not visible to each other, will be warned if their direction and speed is likely to result in an accident.
 An Australian report estimates that up to 35 percent of serious crashes could be prevented with the full integration of C-ITS.

 C-ITS will be able to communicate information gathered by vehicles and infrastructure regarding road and weather conditions, unexpected events like spillages or road closures, and other relevant information.
-In addition to improving safety levels, C-ITS also aims to increase road transport efficiency and reduce congestion by sharing of this type of information.
+In addition to improving safety levels, it also aims to increase road transport efficiency and reduce congestion by sharing of this type of information.

 C-ITS in Australia

 The Australian Road Research Board (ARRB) is currently researching and planning for the introduction of C-ITS in Australia.
-Trials are being performed nationally in order to evaluate the precise nature of the benefits of C-ITS, to assist in the planning process and to help raise public awareness of the C-ITS and its potential benefits.
+Trials are being performed nationally in order to evaluate the precise nature of the benefits to assist in the planning process and to help raise public awareness of the C-ITS and its potential benefits.

 The results of trials being performed elsewhere in the world will also contribute to the Australian research.
 Internationally, trials are well established and continuing across the US, Europe and Asia.